-A: Deciduous trees are measured by the width of the tree trunk and this measurement is taken 6" up from the ground.
-See your community's minimum landscaping requirements (Section A) for the minimum deciduous tree width requirements.
+A: Deciduous trees are measured by the width/diameter of the tree trunk.
+This measurement is taken 6" up from the ground.
+To count towards the minimum requirements, deciduous trees must have a minimum 2" (50mm) caliper or bigger, when measured 6" above the ground at the time of the landscaping inspection.